 |DA26S||Distribution Amplifier, 1 Mic In, 1 Line In, 6 Line Out||1||Euro|

 |Mongoose||Router, 32 In x 32 Out, Programmable, Audio over Ethernet||1||RJ-45|

-The MS1S adds a small, portable and simple mic preamp to the SM26S.
+The MS1S adds a small, portable and simple mic preamp to any inputs of the SM26S.